 7. Belle de Jour (1967)

 Luis Bunuel was simply one of the most enigmatic auteurs in cinema.
-His masterful blend of surrealism, comedy, romance and drama created some of the profound works of cinematic art ever produced.
-‘Belle de Jour’, one of his most acclaimed works, tells the story of a young woman who loses in interest in having any kind of sexual intimacy with her husband and so begins to work as a high-class prostitute while her husband is away.
+His masterful blend of surrealism, comedy, romance, and drama created some of the most profound works of cinematic art ever produced.
+‘Belle de Jour,’ one of his most acclaimed works, tells the story of a young woman who loses interest in having any kind of sexual intimacy with her husband and so begins to work as a high-class prostitute while her husband is away.
 Catherine Deneuve is stunning in the lead role and delivers one of the finest screen performances of all time.
-Her character is so deeply torn inside with bizarre sadomasochistic fantasies which causes problems in her relationship with her husband.
+Her character is so deeply torn inside with bizarre sadomasochistic fantasies, which causes problems in her relationship with her husband.